 We keep that data in our help desk software indefinitely.
 The customer interaction history helps us provide you with better customer service and helps us research how to improve our products and services.

 We also use this information to proactively contact you if we see from our logs that you're having an issue with our Services, or if we resolved an issue you reported.
-If you had expressed interest in them, we also email you to notify you of beta programs or user research interviews.
+If you had expressed interest in them, or we think you might benefit from it, we also email you to notify you of beta programs or user research interviews.

 Online Forms on Balsamiq.com

 If you have applied for a job or applied for one of our raffles for a free ticket to a conference, we ask you to enter your name and email address so that we can get back to you, as well as any application information you wish to provide in response to our questions.

 We keep raffle data in our wiki until the end of each raffle, after which it is deleted.

 In order to submit a comment to our blog, we ask you to enter your name and email address, so that we can attribute the comment to you and so that we can get in touch if needed to help you with your question or comment.
 We store your email address in our Wordpress hosting provider.

 We use Google Analytics to help us in our marketing and product design efforts, but we only track aggregate data.
 The Google Analytics code we use saves up to 4 cookies on your computer.
 You can delete or block those any time you wish, our website will continue to work.

 We collect the IP addresses of everyone who visits our site or uses our Services.
 This information is used for debugging and DDOS prevention, and kept in our logs for 2 weeks.